MEG’s Approach to Repatriations

 Repatriation Guidelines

-In 1994, MEG issued guidelines relating to human remains and sacred objects found in global cultures collections.
-These guidelines addressed procedures to be followed for the repatriation of ancestors and their, belongings, advising that each request be considered on a case-by-case basis.
+In 1994, MEG published guidelines on the care and repatriation of human remains and sacred objects in global cultures collections.
+These guidelines recommended that each request be assessed on a case-by-case basis, with an emphasis on cultural sensitivity and appropriate procedure.

-There is a long history of repatriations between museums as well as museums and communities.
-From national to the local, museums have returned material to originating communities and previous owners, leading to a growth in knowledge and expertise among collections staff involved in these processes.
+There is a long history of repatriation between museums and between museums and communities.
+From national institutions to local organisations, museums have returned material to originating communities and previous owners, contributing to a growing body of knowledge and experience among collections staff involved in these processes.

-MEG aims to bring such expertise together, to offer advice, support, and a network of contacts representing communities of origin, museum practitioners, and other stakeholders or specialists for museums dealing with claims for World Cultures material.
+MEG aims to bring this expertise together, offering support, advice, and a network of contacts that includes museum practitioners, communities of origin, and relevant specialists.
+We are committed to helping museums navigate claims for the return of world cultures material.

 Image courtesy of the National Museums Scotland, Edinburgh.